Density of instantaneous frequencies in the Kuramoto-Sakaguchi model: Density of instantaneous frequencies

-We now have all the necessary mathematical elements to determine $G$.
+We now have enough mathematical tools to determine $G$.
 As a first step, we define $p(\dot{\psi}|\omega)$ as the probability density that an oscillator has a rotating-frame instantaneous frequency $\dot{\psi}$ given that the oscillator's natural frequency is $\omega$.
 From the random variable transformation theorem \cite{Gillepsie83}, we have

 In Eq. (\ref{eq:p-cond}), $\dot{\psi}$ is the argument of function $p(\dot{\psi}|\omega)$, $\dot{\psi}(\psi)$ is the function of $\psi$ defined by Eq. (\ref{eq:D-f-2}), and $n(\psi|\omega)$ is the conditional density (\ref{eq:n-cond}).